 The King County Sheriff’s Office has law enforcement secondary jurisdiction on all SVI (Seattle Central) property.
 As a standard practice, the Sheriff’s Office does not respond to campus property unless needed for emergency assistance and called by the Seattle Police Department, or for self-initiated activity by a King County Sheriff’s Office deputy.

 The Washington State Patrol has law enforcement secondary jurisdiction on SVI (Seattle Central) property.
 As a standard practice, the Washington State Patrol does not respond to campus property unless needed for emergency assistance and called by the Seattle Police Department, or for self-initiated activity by a Washington State Patrol Trooper.

-How to Find Campus Safety & Security
+Contact Safety & Security

-Sergeant, Public Safety (SVI)
+Sergeant, Public Safety at Seattle Vocational Institute

-Public Safety Officer (SVI)
+Public Safety Officer at Seattle Vocational Institute

-The SVI (Seattle Central) Safety and Security Department places students, faculty, and staff at the center of all it does.
-In order to support the Strategic Plan of the College, the SVI Safety and Security Department is committed to providing safety and other services to the campus community to promote a safe and secure atmosphere where educational pursuits are able to flourish in an environment that exudes professionalism, respect for the diverse campus community, and provides access to high–quality programs.
+The Safety and Security Department places students, faculty, and staff at the center of all it does.
+In order to support the Strategic Plan of the College, the Safety and Security Department is committed to providing safety and other services to the campus community to promote a safe and secure atmosphere where educational pursuits are able to flourish in an environment that exudes professionalism, respect for the diverse campus community, and provides access to high–quality programs.